the-full-stack/fsdl-text-recognizer-2022-labs/readme.md

-# Full Stack Deep Learning Fall 2022 Labs
+# 🥞 Full Stack Deep Learning Fall 2022 Labs

 Welcome!

-As part of Full Stack Deep Learning 2022, we will incrementally develop a complete deep learning codebase to understand the content of handwritten paragraphs.
+As part of Full Stack Deep Learning 2022, we will incrementally develop a complete deep learning codebase to create and deploy a model that understands the content of hand-written paragraphs.

-We will use the modern stack of [PyTorch](https://pytorch.org/) and [PyTorch-Lightning](https://www.pytorchlightning.ai/).
+We will use the modern stack of [PyTorch](https://pytorch.org/) and [PyTorch Lightning](https://www.pytorchlightning.ai/).

 We will use the main workhorses of DL today: CNNs and Transformers.